-Raj Kumari Amrit Kaur had founded All India Institute of Medical Sciences (AIIMS) as the apex medical sciences university of India where the brightest doctors would pursue the trinity of goals of patient care, medical education and medical research.
-As the AIIMS brand got established and its fame spread far and medical research.
-As the AIIMS brand got established and its fame spread far and medical research.
-As the AIIMS brand got established and its fame spread far and medical research.
-As the AIIMS brand got established and its fame spread far and medical research.
-As the AIIMS represents India - 35 lakh OPD patients in 2014-15.
-With an average of 10,000 OPD patients a day, 62 departments, 3,100 doctors and 6,000 nurses.
-AIIMS represents India's behemoth in tertiary care hospitals.
-While the Institute comprising of highly driven professionals works with clockwork precision, the overwhelming patient loads have proved impossibly challenging for a manual system and required significant systemic changes in terms of improved digital practices and process re-engincering, as millions of India's population seek medical care at the nation's apex medical sciences university.
-Although AIIMS accorded the highest priority to every patient and patients were the gods of the Institute, the patient journeys were time-consuming, exhausting affairs.
+Nurses, AIIMS represents India's behemoth in tertiary care hospitals.
+While the Institute comprising of highly driven professionals works with clockwork precision, the overwhelming patient loads have proved impossibly challenging for a manual system and required significant systemic changes in terms of improved digital practices and process re-engineering, as millions of India's population seeks medical care at the Nation's apex Medical Sciences University.
+Although AIIMS accorded highest priority to every patient and patients were the gods of the Institute, the patient journeys were time consuming, exhausting affairs.